Malgorzata-Niemczyk/project-2--jfdzr2-js-features-and-a-game/README.md

 ![](screenshots/my-awesome-notes.png)

+[Link to Game](https://malgorzata-niemczyk.github.io/jfdzr2-project-2/Project-2/game_sliding-tile-puzzle/index.html) - Sliding Tile Puzzle (WIP)

 This is a 7 week long project, on which I am currently working, during my second module at InfoShare Academy.
 The project goal is to build at least two mini apps and a game using JavaScript.

-So far I have built an accordion and a slider.
+So far I have built an accordion, a slider and a notepad.